Frederic-P/automotive_project/documentation/installation.md

 Pip is installed alongside Python 3.12

-Instlal the virtual environment from the requirements.txt file, there are a few caveats however:
+## Driver warnings
+Make sure the correct GPU drivers are installed on the system.
+For AMD the default drivers that are included in Ubuntu 24.0.4 LTS are fine.

+## Requirements.txt
+The code was written for a system using Linux + ROCM6.3 + Radeon RX6700XT this has some consequences for the requirements.txt file.
+As PIP does not provide the ROCM packages listed in the requirements.txt file, these have to be downloaded and installed manually according to the official guide by AMD: https://rocm.docs.amd.com/projects/install-on-linux/en/latest/ The bare-metal installation is recommended over Docker.
 1) ON Linux-AMDGPU systems follow the rocm installation guide at amd.com: https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/3rd-party/tensorflow-install.html

 2) On non-linux / non-amd systems: Good luck - I can imagine you will need to replace `rocm` suffixes and specific packages but I had no platform to test this on.

-In case pip autoloads a module that is not compatible with ROCM (such as: https://pypi.org/project/tf-keras/ which has built in support for transformers and looked cool to use but broke my venv), you can restore the venv by using `pip install tensorflow-rocm==2.17 -f https://repo.radeon.com/rocm/manylinux/rocm-rel-6.3 --upgrade  --force-reinstall `
+In case pip autoloads a module that is not compatible with ROCM (such as: https://pypi.org/project/tf-keras/ which has built in support for transformers and looked cool to use but broke keras), you can restore the venv by using `pip install tensorflow-rocm==2.17 -f https://repo.radeon.com/rocm/manylinux/rocm-rel-6.3 --upgrade  --force-reinstall ` (apply the correct Major, Minor version code for rocm in the URI parameters.)

+On Windows systems you can use the requirements_windows.txt file and install an environment from there.
+This is the environment dumped from a system that did not have GPU-acceleration.